Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 ``cctk minced`` is the easier to use of the two CRISPR identification tools included in CCTK and is a good choice to start with.

 First, an important note: For many of the downstream analyses in CCTK, CRISPR array orientation is very important.
-It is therefore crucial that you know the sequence of CRISPR repeats in your assemblies in the correct orientation (i.e. leader end 5' of the repeat, trailer end 3').
+It is therefore crucial that you know the sequence of CRISPR repeats in your assemblies in the correct orientation (i.e., leader end 5' of the repeat, trailer end 3').
 If you do not yet know the correct orientation of your repeats, you can proceed with these analyses as ``cctk minced`` can identify CRISPR arrays with unknown repeats and will consistently orient them using a built-in database of repeats.
 However, you will want to come back and correctly orient your arrays before using the tools ``CRISPRtree`` or ``constrain``.

 Setting up and running MinCED
 #############################